Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

     - 0:  Default
     - 1:  Achaemenids, Athenians and Spartans

 - Note: Will go into negatives.
+Is connected to Achaemenids Town center upgrades, but is not changed by them.
+Maybe no longer used?

 ## 507. Unknown Resource 507